darkstar-tweezer/TweezerClientLibrary/README.md

 ## NOTE

 Both the client library and the tweezer URL are solely for my use. **You may not use it**.
 This is just a personal project in my search for fast html parsing.
-All of this is run on a single thread with a max of 500MB of RAM.
+All of this is run on a single thread with a max of 500MB RAM.